C. Diff Infection: Risk Factors, Symptoms, and Support Strategies

 Insulin resistance means that your body is unable to respond to insulin well and, as a result, can’t process your blood glucose properly.
 Insulin resistance increases the risk of prediabetes and type 2 diabetes.
 Type 2 diabetes is a chronic health condition characterized by high blood sugar levels and your body’s inability to control blood sugar.
 It is a serious health issue that may increase your risk of a variety of symptoms and health issues, including C. diff.

 A 2013 study published in the Journal of Royal College of Physicians in Edinburgh has found that C. diff infections are very common among type 2 diabetes patients in hospital settings (10).
 A 2014 review published in Diabetes Research and Clinical Practice has also found a connection between diabetes and C. diff (11).
-Researchers found that diabetes-related problems that require hospitalization may further aggravate by C. diff.
+Researchers found that diabetes-related problems that require hospitalization may be further aggravated by C. diff.
 They also found that diabetes may increase the risk of recurrent C. diff infections.

 insulin, Insulin Resistance: 10 Ways To Stabilize Blood Sugar